DeroLuna/dero-miner/README.md

 # AstroBWTv3 Dero Miner by DeroLuna

-A new optimized AstroBWTv3 Dero CPU Miner.
+A new optimized AstroBWTv3 Dero CPU Miner.\
+As testing shows, it works 4-4.5 times faster for AMD Ryzen processors and 3-4 times faster for Intel processors than the official miner.

 Сurrently available only on Linux and Windows.